 To relieve irritation and wash viral particles from the eye, you can make a homemade saline solution.
 Use 1/4 teaspoon of table salt to 1 cup of water (room temperature).
 Three or four times a day, use a cotton ball to drizzle a small amount saline into the cat’s eyes.
 Make the saline fresh each and every time, because bacteria could grow in the solution between treatments.

 Another surprisingly effective treatment is “Willard Water.”
 This is a catalyst that theoretically changes the molecular structure of water.
 It is usually available at health food stores.
 Follow the directions on the bottle to make up a gallon at a time.
 Use this as the only source of drinking water for your cat.
 The effects are not scientifically explainable, but they are usually immediate–within a day or two–and dramatic.

 Homeopathic remedies can also be very helpful for these kitties.
-One formula that has proven to be exceptionally good is Only Natural Pet’s Eye and Upper Respiratory formula.
-(Use coupon code PALEO to get a first-order discount.)
-Another one, designed for people but works well for cats, is called Aeura.
+A formula that I designed has proven to be exceptionally good helpful: Only Natural Pet Eye & Upper Respiratory Treatment Homeopathic Supplement Remedy Another one, designed for people but works well for cats, is called Aeura.

 Because herpes flare-ups are so commonly stress-related, stress management is an important part of treatment.
 Flower essences such as Spirit Essences are designed for this type of support.
 Additionally, all cats benefit from Play Therapy and Indoor Enrichment.